-- To receive a written statement of the charges via CACC official e-mail account within five working days after the violation was reported. - To receive a fair and impartial hearing. - To know the nature of the evidence against them. - To present evidence and witnesses in their own behalf. - To be accompanied at a hearing by an advisor. - To be present at the hearing during the presentation of any evidence or material on which a recommendation will be made.
-If a student/student organization fails to attend the hearing, it will be held in their absence. - To refuse to answer questions. - To receive a decision based solely on the evidence presented. - To have a record made of the hearing. - To receive a written notice of the decision and an explanation of the decision and sanctions. - To appeal decisions. - Students or organizations may waive these rights by agreeing to administrative adjudication.
+- Receive a written statement of the charges via CACC official e-mail account or certified postal mail to the address on file within five working days after the violation was reported. - Receive a fair and impartial hearing. - Know the nature of the evidence against them. - Present evidence and witnesses in their own behalf. - Be accompanied at a hearing by an advisor. - Be present at the hearing during the presentation of any evidence or material on which a recommendation will be made.
+If a student/student organization fails to attend the hearing, it will be held in their absence. - Refuse to answer questions. - Receive a decision based solely on the evidence presented.

+- Have a record made of the hearing.

+- Receive a written notice of the decision and an explanation of the decision and sanctions.

+- Appeal decisions.

+Students or organizations may waive these rights by agreeing to administrative adjudication.
 No student is required to agree to administrative adjudication.